skehokin/swiss-tournament/vagrant/tournament/README.md

 Once all match results for the round have been entered, the next set of pairings can be determined by running `swissPairings()` again.

-The number of rounds required in a swiss tournament is determined by log<sub>2</sub>(players/2) where players here is rounded up to a power of 2, so:
+The number of rounds required in a swiss tournament is determined by log<sub>2</sub>(players) where players here is the number of players rounded up to a power of 2, so:

 4 players: 2 rounds